haydenallen5/academic-kickstart/content/publication/journal-article/index.md

 publication: "*Journal of Source Themes, 1*(1)"
 publication_short: ""

 abstract: Asthma is prevalent in athletes and when untreated can impact both respiratory health and sports performance.
-Pharmacological inhaler therapy currently forms the mainstay of treatment; however, for elite athletes competing under the constraints of the World Anti-Doping Code, a number of established therapies are prohibited both in and/or out of competition and/or have a maximum permitted dose.
-The recent release of medical information detailing inhaler therapy in high-profle athletes has brought the legitimacy and utilisation of asthma medication in this setting into sharp focus.
+Pharmacological inhaler therapy currently forms the mainstay of treatment, however, for elite athletes competing under the constraints of the World Anti-Doping Code, a number of established therapies are prohibited both in and/or out of competition and/or have a maximum permitted dose.
+The recent release of medical information detailing inhaler therapy in high-profleathletes has brought the legitimacy and utilisation of asthma medication in this setting into sharp focus.
 This narrative review critically appraises recent changes to anti-doping policy and the Code in the context of asthma management, evaluates the impact of asthma medication use on sports performance and employs a theory of behaviour to examine perceived determinants and barriers to athletes adhering to the anti-doping rules of sport when applied to asthma.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.